UsmannK/PMPP/README.md

 The deploy script uses `forge create` with Tempo's passkey-based smart account (`--tempo.access-key`, `--tempo.root-account`, `--tempo.fee-token`).
 It deploys PrivacyEscrow and ChannelPayeeFactory, saving addresses to `script/mainnet-addrs.env`.

-For PrivacyEscrowZK, the Groth16Verifier and Poseidon libraries must be deployed first, then the escrow is constructed with the verifier address.
+For PMPP, the Groth16Verifier and Poseidon libraries must be deployed first, then the escrow is constructed with the verifier address.

 ## Tech stack